marshacb/GoWeather/README.md

 Testing
 =============
-To run Unit tests, install ginkgo and gomega on your machine by running 'go get https://github.com/onsi/ginkgo' and 'go get https://github.com/onsi/gomega' respectively.
+To run Unit tests locally, install ginkgo and gomega on your machine by running 'go get https://github.com/onsi/ginkgo' and 'go get https://github.com/onsi/gomega' respectively.
 Once installed run the gingko -r command inside of the go_weather/src directory.
+Note: file paths may need to be updated due to dockerizing